 Sydney’s Luke Johnson is a handy bloke, as shown by his Crewman EH.
 Starting with an EJ wagon, Luke added a ute rear section that was shortened 300mm to keep the proportions right.
 Power was provided by a 185kW HSV mill and five-speed combo.

 Holdens didn’t get much tougher in the early 80s than Bob’s EH, with a tunnel-rammed 350 Chev, TH400 and 9in combo.
-Full velour trim, 13 and 14in Dragways and a Moon-style tank made for an attention-grabbing mix of show and go.
+Full velour trim, 13and 14in Dragways and a Moon-style tank made for an attention-grabbing mix of show and go.
+Bob still owns the car and it looks as awesome as ever.